AGREEMENT RENEWING AN ALLIANCE

 Outreach and Communication

-The Participants intend to work together to achieve the following outreach and communication goals, as the opportunity or resources permit:
+The Participants intend to work together to achieve the following outreach and communication objectives, as resources permit:

 - To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA’s and the LCTI’s Web sites) to students, faculty, employers serving on Occupational Advisory Councils and other academic (career and technical) institutions.